scritty1249/shiftLLC/PATCH.md

 # Next steps

--   Create a color wheel tool that allows management to explore color themes on the website remotely
 -   Implement new layout for contact.htm page (possibly merge contact and about pages)
     -   Fill in text
     -   Add proposed card animations
 -   Tidy up

-~~make carousel functional~~

-~~Finalize layout of index page~~

-~~Create more button and menu CSS classes amd animations~~